daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 If everything is wired up correctly, your application should now be up and running on the given address.
 For this example, we would go to [https://cks.example.com](https://cks.example.com).

 Since the certificate we created is self-signed, any modern browser will tell you that the connection is not secure.
-If you inspect the details for the HTTPS connection you will see that it is recieving your certificate, but is considered insecure because it is self-signed.
+If you inspect the details for the HTTPS connection you will see that it is receiving your certificate, but the connection is considered insecure because the cert is self-signed.
 This is expected, since there is no way for a browser to check the validity of a self-signed certificate.
 In production, you should always use a certificate signed by a public CA. At Datica, we use Let's Encrypt in-house for this purpose.

 If you have deployed the `nginxdemos/hello` image, it will display a page with some information about the server it is running on.
 Since the container is running in a kubernetes pod, the `Server Address` and `Server Name` will be the IP and name of the pod, rather than the external IP and name of the load balancer or the host you have configured for ingress.
 This is because Kubernetes and ingress-nginx abstract networking away from the container.
 From its point of view, the pod is the host that it lives on.